christopherskyi/getting-cleaning-data-course-project/README.md

 * Appropriately label the data set with descriptive activity names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+See the CodeBook.md for more details about data sets and variables.